 The King of France, Louis XIV, who enlarged the Chateau (Palace) of Versailles was known as the Sun King.
 He became king when he was only 5 years old!
-Find out why he was called the Sun King, where Versailles is located, and other information about this famous king.
+Have students find out why he was called the Sun King, where Versailles is located, and other information about this famous king.

 Create the sun’s face.
 With the palms of your hands, roll Crayola® Air-Dry Clay into a Ping-Pong ball size.
 Flatten it on a clean, washable surface to form the sun’s face.

-Using your fingers and small bits of clay, add the eyes, nose, and mouth.
-You can use a toothpick to help shape the features.
-To attach the pieces, make small X’s (cross-hatches) on the face where you want to place the pieces and also on the piece itself.
+Using fingers and small bits of clay, add the eyes, nose, and mouth.
+Use a toothpick to help shape the features.
+To attach the pieces, students make small X’s (cross-hatches) on the face where they want to place the pieces and also on the piece itself.
 Wet with a damp finger and attach.

-Cover your art surface with newspaper.
-Decorate the sunburst with gold Crayola Premier Tempera and Paint Brushes.
+Cover the art surface with recycled newspaper.
+Decorate the sunburst with gold Crayola Premier Tempera and paintbrushes.
 Air-dry the paint overnight.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step